 2. ISO sensitivity & exposure time

-Nevertheless, when you are aiming at astrophotography remember, that best ISO starts from 3200 (I am taking into account at least 15sec exposure) and you may experience some noises.
+Nevertheless, when you are aiming at astrophotography remember, that the best ISO starts from 3200 (I am taking into account at least 15sec exposure) and you may experience some noises.

-The time exposure in D5300 has a range from 1/4000 sec to 30sec.
+The time exposure in D5300 has a range from 1/4000 sec to 30 sec.
 You can use the bulb mode also.

 See the pictures below.
 There are simple examples of D5300 ISO sensitivity (Pic.
 5 – 12).

-Now look in the photos below for the elements, which are very important during the night photography.
+Now look in the photos below for the elements, which are very important during night photography.
 When you are doing photos with long-time exposure and with high ISO then every light is clearly visible.
 You can witness the white sky effect also!

 I would like to show you also live examples with D5300 ISO sensitivity.
-Once, when I was walking in the city I could prepare a good photo sequence with various ISO in conjunction with various exposure time also.
+Once, when I was walking in the city I could prepare a good photo sequence with various ISO in conjunction with various exposure times also.
 See the first effect below (Pic.15,16), where those parameters weren’t kept at the same level.
 Eventually, every next picture was a little bit darker.